Predicting Phenotypes from Brain Connection Structure: Simulation studies

 \paragraph{Computational complexity}\quad For data generated using a true correlation of $\varphi^{(0)}=0.9$, we compared the MCMC computational times as the number of individuals $n$ and covariates $p$ increased.
 All calculations were performed using the University of Florida HiPerGator2 supercomputer, which has 30,000 cores in Intel E5-2698v3 processors with 4 GB of RAM per core and a total storage of 2 petabytes.
 For the $(n,p)$ pairs, $(20,50)$, $(30,75)$, $(40,100)$, $(50,125)$, $(60,150)$, $(70,175)$, $(80,200)$, $(90,225)$, and $(100,250)$, Figure \ref{F:asymptotic2} plots the average computational time per MCMC iteration versus $np$, the total number of matrix $\boldsymbol{X}$ elements.
 The best-fitting straight line is displayed for comparison.
 For $V$ brain regions, the plot suggests a computational cost of $O(np)$ or $O(n V^2)$ for the MCMC algorithm of Section \ref{S:MCMC}.
-The other two values of the true correlation parameter $\varphi^{(0)}$ had nearly identical results.
+True correlations of 0.95 and 0.99 had nearly identical results.